kusmour/pradeep1288.github.com/_posts/2013-04-25-my-summary-on-scaling-memcache-at-facebook.md

 tags: [memcache, facebook, distributed]
 ---

 Most of the modern web applications these days which have a more dominant read workload, experience significant infrastructure challenges.
 One of the primary challenges is to improve the user response time.
-This in turn leads to more user engament, and more revenue via adverstisements.
-Facebook currently solves this problem using [memcached](https://github.com/memcached/) as a building block to build memcache, and scale it to support one of the largest social networking sites in the world.
+This in turn leads to more user engament, and more revenue via Advertisements.
+Facebook currently solves this problem using [memcached](https://github.com/memcached/) as a building block to build *memcache*, and scale it to support one of the largest social networking sites in the world.

 This blogpost is a summary of the paper which Facebook presented at the [NSDI](https://www.usenix.org/conference/nsdi13/scaling-memcache-facebook) conference this April, 2013.
-I read this paper as part of my CS599 (NoSql & New SQL Database management systems) course here at USC.
+I read this paper as part of my CS599 (NoSql & New SQL Database management systems) course here at [USC](http://www.usc.edu).

 The two major design goals which Facebook considered were:

 * Any change must impact a userfacing or operational issue.
 Optimizations that have limited scope are rarely considered.

-* The probability of having stale data in the system is a parameter to be tuend, however its okay to have it as long as we insulate the backend storage from excessive load.
+* The probability of having stale data in the system is a parameter to be tuned, however its okay to have it as long as we insulate the backend storage from excessive load.

-One of the primary challenges of scaling thousands of servers in a cluster is to reduce the **latency** (time taken to fetch the cache data) and **load** (cost of a cache miss).
+One of the primary challenges of scaling thousands of servers in a cluster is to reduce the **latency** (time taken to fetch the cached data) and **load** (cost of a cache miss).

 <br/>
 Reducing Latency
 ----------------
-Facebook tries to solve this by implementing the following techniques:
+Facebook tries to solve the latency problem by implementing the following techniques:

 * *Parallel requests and batching*
 * *Optimizing client server communication*